ML-flash/Night_Watcher/readme.md

 ## Overview

 Night_watcher is an intelligence gathering and analysis tool designed to monitor political content for authoritarian patterns.
-It collects articles from news sources, analyzes them for manipulation techniques and authoritarian indicators, and builds a knowledge base of patterns over time.
+It collects articles from news sources and official government feeds, analyzes them for manipulation techniques and authoritarian indicators, and builds a knowledge base of patterns over time.

 ## Quick Start